Special Update for DCE Solar Customers

 About Going Solar with DCE

-Whether you are interested in getting solar or already have it on your home or business, you can participate in Desert Community Energy’s Net Energy Metering (NEM) program that offers the same rates for your excess energy production as Southern California Edison (SCE).
+Whether you are interested in getting solar or already have it on your home or business, you can participate in Desert Community Energy’s solar programs, which offer the same rates for your excess energy production as Southern California Edison (SCE).

-If you are already a net energy metering customer with SCE, you don’t have to do anything.
-As a Desert Community Energy (DCE) customer, you will be automatically enrolled in our NEM program.
+There is no impact to customers’ NEM 1.0 and 2.0 grandfathering status by enrolling in DCE service.
 Your system’s energy production will be monitored monthly.
 If you have produced excess energy at the end of your relevant period with DCE (May for most NEM customers), you will receive either a true-up payment or a credit on your bill that can be applied to charges in future months.
 If you use more energy than your system produces, you will be charged for the energy you draw from the grid.
 You can choose from either Desert Community Energy’s Carbon Free (more green) or Desert Saver (lower cost) plans.

 Annual True-up

-- If the energy produced by your solar panels exceeds what you used, you will see a credit on your bill.
+• If the energy produced by your solar panels exceeds what you used, you will see a credit on your bill.
 You will be compensated at Desert Community Energy’s Net Surplus Compensation Rate which matches SCE’s Net Surplus Compensation Rate.

 Information for Customers Interested in Going Solar